lostfictions/znv/README.md

   // doing something wrong.
   EDITORS: z.array(z.string().nonempty()),

-  // optional values are also supported and provide a way to still benefit from
+  // optional values are also supported and provide a way to benefit from the
-  // the validation and static typing provided by zod.
+  // validation and static typing provided by zod even if you don't want to
+  // error out on a missing value.
   POST_LIMIT: z.number().optional(),
 });
 ```